lowkeycode/react-notes/notes.md

 If the logic you want to reuse doesn't contain any hooks, just create a reusable helper function.
 If it DOES CONTAIN HOOKS, then implement a custom hook.

 - Need to be prefixed with `use`
-- Allow us to use non-visual logic
+- Allow us to reuse non-visual logic
 - A custom hook should have one purpose to make it reusable and portable
 - Rules of hooks still apply